-Whether you’re a child of the ‘80s who’s been playing classic titles for decades and has a mountain of old cartridges (and a hard drive full of ROMs) or a teenager curious why so many people still love the Super Nintendo and the Sega Genesis, this guide will help point you to the best way to dive into retro gaming.
+Whether you’re a child of the ‘80s who’s been playing classic titles for decades and has a mountain of old cartridges (and a hard drive full of ROMs) or a teenager curious why so many people still love the Super Nintendo and the Sega Genesis, this guide will help you figure out the best way to dive into retro gaming.

-The RK2020 is similarly priced to the RG350P, includes a screen with a noticeable bump in resolution, offers decent controls and a faster processor allowing it to play a large number of games from more powerful 3D retro consoles including the N64 and the Sega Dreamcast.
-A single analog stick it makes playing PS1 games challenging (but not impossible), although the level of technical proficiency needed to just copy ROM files to its memory card which is formatted for the Linux OS makes the RK2020 more of a challenge to get working.
+The RK2020 is similarly priced to the RG350P, includes a screen with a noticeable bump in resolution, and offers decent controls and a faster processor that allow it to play a large number of games from more powerful 3D retro consoles including the N64 and the Sega Dreamcast.
+A single analog stick makes playing PS1 games challenging (but not impossible), but the level of technical proficiency needed to just copy ROM files to its memory card, which is formatted for the Linux OS, makes the RK2020 more of a challenge to get working.

 Unlike the RG350P and the RK2020, the Evercade doesn’t require users to supply their own games.
 Its creators have worked to license official games from the original publishers to create a collection of themed cartridges that each contain multiple games.
-There are over 120 games available for the Evercade right now, with more en route, and for $100 you can snag the portable console itself and three game-filled carts to get you started.
+There are more than 280 games available for the Evercade right now, and that list that continues to grow.
+For $100 you can snag the portable console itself and three game-filled carts to get you started.
 The approach means the Evercade doesn’t rely on software emulators, so every game plays as well as it did on the original system, without slowdowns or issues with sound being out of sync.

-Until the Analogue Pocket officially arrives in May of 2021, there aren’t many portable console options that can run original game carts if you’ve still got your original collection on hand.
-But the $80 My Arcade Retro Champ can play original 8-bit NES and Famicom game cartridges if you’re okay with a portable console that’s too large for any pocket.
-My Arcade also revealed a follow-up, the Super Retro Champ at CES 2020 that can play both original Super Nintendo and Sega Genesis cartridges, but it’s currently another victim of pandemic-related manufacturing delays.
+Until the Analogue Pocket officially arrives sometime this fall, there aren’t many portable console options that can run original game carts if you’ve still got your original collection on hand.
+But the $80 My Arcade Retro Champ can play original 8-bit NES and Famicom game cartridges if you’re OK with a portable console that’s too large for any pocket.

 If size is a concern, Super Impulse’s Micro Arcade line puts classic games like Pac-Man, Tetris, Dig Dug, Galaga, Oregon Trail, and Qbert into credit card-sized handhelds that range in price from $20 to $25 depending on how many games are included on each.
-They were designed by the same engineer who created the open source Arduboy: a credit card-sized Game Boy that allows anyone to program and create their own games.
-With a black and white OLED display Arduboy games are about as simple as retro games can get and while you won’t find any A-list titles available for the credit card-sized handheld (aside from Tetris or Space Invaders clones) all the games currently available for it are completely free.
-You can snag a version of the Arduboy that lets you load one game at a time for $29, or wait until the fall of 2020 for the new $49 Arduboy FX which includes extra memory that can hold around 200 games at once.
+They were designed by the same engineer who created the open source Arduboy: a tiny Game Boy that allows anyone to program and create their own games.
+With a black-and-white OLED display, Arduboy games are about as simple as retro games can get, and while you won’t find any A-list titles available for the handheld (aside from Tetris or Space Invaders clones), all the games currently available for it are completely free.
+You can snag a version of the Arduboy that lets you load one game at a time for $29, or preorder the new $54 Arduboy FX (it will ship again in September 2021) which includes extra on-board memory and more than 200 built-in games.

 Many retro handheld gamers think the genre was perfected with the original Game Boy, the Game Boy Color, and the various iterations of the Game Boy Advance.
 If you’d rather stick with what you know, companies like Retro Modding can build you a custom version of Nintendo’s popular portables using a mix of the old hardware (original motherboards) and newer parts that include rechargeable batteries, backlit LCD screens, louder speakers, colorful buttons, and housings that match the originals or feature more elaborate designs.
 Custom builds can cost you well over $500 if you choose to upgrade every last component and they often take a few weeks to build, but if you’re heartbroken your original Game Boys no longer work, a rebuilt replacement is the next best thing.

-Alternatively, with over 55 million consoles sold so far, there’s a good chance you have a Nintendo Switch or Switch Lite at home.
-Its cartridge slot won’t accept old Game Boy games—a feature that Nintendo included in newer handhelds for a while—but if you pay for the Nintendo Switch Online service ($3 per month or $20 per year) you might not realize there are two free apps you can download that give you access to a library of over 60 classic NES and SNES games, with Nintendo adding to the library every few months.
-It makes playing classic 8 and 16-bit Nintendo games incredibly easy and the emulation is perfect, but access is only granted for as long as you’re paying for the Switch’s online service.
+Alternatively, with more than 55 million consoles sold so far, there’s a good chance you have a Nintendo Switch or Switch Lite at home.
+Its cartridge slot won’t accept old Game Boy games—a feature that Nintendo included in newer handhelds for a while—but if you pay for the Nintendo Switch Online service ($4 per month or $20 per year) you might not realize there are two free apps you can download that give you access to an ever-growing library of classic NES and SNES games, with Nintendo adding to the library every few months.
+It makes playing classic 8- and 16-bit Nintendo games incredibly easy and the emulation is perfect, but access is only granted for as long as you’re paying for the Switch’s online service.

 You’ve lovingly stored and protected your original stack of Nintendo and Sega game cartridges as well as the consoles themselves, and want to enjoy them again on as large a screen as you can find.
-But technology has moved on and connecting your old hardware to a modern TV is more challenging than you anticipated.
-When you do get it working, your favorite games look kind of ugly, and nothing like they did on your parents’ giant CRT TV.
+But technology has moved on, and connecting your old hardware to a modern TV is more challenging than you anticipated.
+When you do get it working, your favorite games look kind of ugly—nothing like they did on your parents’ giant CRT TV.

 Our Pick: Analogue Super Nt ($190)